History of radiation therapy: Public health concerns

 Concerns about radium were brought up before the United States Senate by California Senator John D. Works as early as 1915.
 In a floor speech he quoted letters from doctors asking about the efficacy of the products that were marketed.
-He stressed that radiation had the effect of making many cancers worse, many doctors thought the belief that radium could be used to cure cancers at that stage of the development of therapy was a "delusion" — one doctor quoted cited a failure-to-success rate of 100 to 1 — and the effects of radium water were undemonstrated.
+He stressed that radiation had the effect of making many cancers worse, many doctors thought the belief that radium could be used to cure cancers at that stage of the development of therapy was a "delusion"—one doctor quoted cited a failure-to-success rate of 100 to 1—and the effects of radium water were undemonstrated.

 Around the start of the 1920s, new public health concerns were sparked by the deaths of factory workers at a radioluminescent watch factory.
 In 1932, a well-known industrialist, Eben Byers died of radiation poisoning from the use of Radithor, a radium water guaranteed by the manufacturer to contain 2 μCi of radium.
 Cases sprung up of the development of carcinoma in patients who had used conventional radium therapy up to 40 years after the original treatments.

 Robley D. Evans made the first measurements of exhaled radon and radium excretion from a former dial painter in 1933.
 At MIT he gathered dependable body content measurements from 27 dial painters.
 This information was used in 1941 by the National Bureau of Standards to establish the tolerance level for radium of 0.1 μCi (3.7 kBq).

 Coutard method

 At the International Congress of Oncology in Paris in 1922, Henri Coutard, a French radiologist working with the Institut Curie, presented evidence that laryngeal cancer could be treated without disastrous side-effects.
-Coutard was inspired by the observations of Claudius Regaud, who found that a single dose of x-rays sufficient enough to produce severe skin damage and tissue destruction in a rabbit, if administered in fractions, over a course of days, would sterilize the rabbit but have no effect on subcutaneous tissues.
+Coutard was inspired by the observations of Claudius Regaud, who found that a single dose of x-rays enough to produce severe skin damage and tissue destruction in a rabbit, if administered in fractions, over a course of days, would sterilize the rabbit but have no effect on subcutaneous tissues.

 By 1934, Coutard had developed a protracted, fractionated process that remains the basis for current radiation therapy.
 Coutard's dosage and fractionation were designed to create a severe but recoverable acute mucosal reaction.
 Unlike previous physicians, who believed that cancerous cells were more affected by radiation, he assumed that the population of cancerous cells had the same sensitivity for regeneration as normal cells.
 Coutard reported a 23% cure rate in the treatment of head and neck cancer.
 In 1935, hospitals everywhere began following his treatment plan.